-Monoclonal antibodies are proteins manufactured in cultured cells that can bind to specific substances in the body, including cancer cells or molecules that regulate immune responses.
-Monoclonal antibodies can be used alone to enhance immune responses or to direct NK cells to tumors or to carry drugs, toxins or radioactive substances directly to cancer cells.
 Therapeutic monoclonal antibodies are typically derived from genes encoding specific natural antibodies and are produced by introducing those genes into specially adapted mammalian manufacturing cell lines.
 The antibody's ability to bind specifically to a target or antigen is also referred to as its specificity.
 Using this mechanism, antibodies can tag foreign substances for attack by other immune system cells or neutralize the targets directly.
-In treating diseases such as cancer, researchers either find antigens specific to cancer cells and create antibodies that bind those antigens to use the body's immune system to destroy the cancer cells or target immune regulatory mechanisms to increase the magnitude and duration of protective immune responses.
+In treating diseases such as neurodegenerative diseases and cancer, researchers may create antibodies that bind toxic protein antigens or to target immune regulatory mechanisms to increase the magnitude and duration of protective immune responses.